AnisHr77/Freelancer/README.md

 Rate collaborators to ensure service quality

 ## 🤝 Contribution
-This project is being developed in collaboration with Abeljalil.
+This project is being developed in collaboration with Abdeldjalil.

 Contributions are welcome!
 Please follow these steps:

 Fork the repository

-Create a new branch: feature/your-feature-name

 Make clear and descriptive commits